liquidapps-io/docs/docs/dsps/ipfs.md

 ### IPFS-Cluster | [Documentation](https://cluster.ipfs.io/documentation/)

-### Boostrapping from an existing IPFS Cluster | [Documentation](https://cluster.ipfs.io/documentation/quickstart/#quickstart-starting-enlarging-and-shrinking-a-cluster)
+### Bootsrapping from an existing IPFS Cluster | [Documentation](https://cluster.ipfs.io/documentation/quickstart/#quickstart-starting-enlarging-and-shrinking-a-cluster)

 IPFS is designed so that a node only stores files locally that are specifically requested.
 The following is one way of populating a new IPFS node with all existing files from a pre-existing node.